 Discussion

 We overall find that for medical students on this task, accuracy and confidence are fairly well calibrated unlike previous work.
 Part of this could stem from the diagnostic uncertainty expressed by students on the task, which they do in two ways.
-Firstly, students broaden, rather than narrow, their considered diagnostic differentials with more information and still report a broad range of differentials after receiving all available information for a given cases.
+Firstly, students broaden, rather than narrow, their considered diagnostic differentials with more information and still report a broad range of differentials after receiving all available information for a given case.
 Secondly, students report fairly low confidence overall to treat patients, with an average confidence of below 50% even after receiving all available information.
-This may indicate that part of ensuring appropriate confidence or expressions of uncertainty could be related to properly evaluating all possible diagnostic differentials rather than forcing decisions to focus on a single diagnosis, which has been cited previously as a problematic tendency (Redelmeier & Shafir, 2023).
+This may indicate that part of ensuring appropriate confidence, or expressions of uncertainty could be related to properly evaluating all possible diagnostic differentials rather than forcing decisions to focus on a single diagnosis, which has been cited previously as a problematic tendency (Redelmeier & Shafir, 2023).

 We also find through our analysis of information seeking patterns on this task that accurate diagnoses were associated with both selective and standardised information seeking.
-This has interesting implications for medical practice, as the ordering of unneeded tests or patient examinations may not contribute to better decisions.
-Given the constraints within most hospitals and healthcare to obtain certain tests, being selective with information seeking is already a frequent necessity and results from this study seem to show evidence that it is also a good marker of diagnostic performance.
+This has interesting implications for medical practice, as the ordering of unneeded tests or patient examinations may not contribute to better decisions and is not cost effective.
+Given the constraints within most hospitals and healthcare to obtain certain tests, being selective with information seeking is already a necessity and results from this study seem to show evidence that it is also a good marker of diagnostic performance.
 There has been increased emphasis on overtesting, such as requesting costly imaging scans when they may not be medically necessary (Carpenter, Raja & Brown, 2015).
 ‘Overtreatment’ has been estimated to cost the US healthcare system between 158 and 226 billion dollars in 2011 (Berwick & Hackbarth, 2012).
 Seeking more information during the task made students more confident but not more accurate, which is important to note as it corresponds with previous findings from the cognitive psychology literature (Ko, Feuerriegel, et al, 2022).

 Within this discussion, it is worth mentioning a few general observations in the data.
 Firstly, participants did not tend to use the ability to remove differentials from their list.
 In our study, participants could remove a differential in the interface by clicking the X button on a differential.
 One explanation is that the button is not very prominently placed on the screen.
 However, this feature was explicitly explained in the tutorial to the experiment.
 This tendency is reflected in the overall pattern of the average number of differentials increasing over the three stages of a case.
 What this may indicate then is an attachment to hypotheses and unwillingness to remove them from consideration.
-There is a general adage in healthcare that medical students come across which says that “history is 80% of diagnosis”.
+There is a general adage in healthcare that medical students come across which says that “history is 80% of the diagnosis”.
 It is therefore worth considering whether there is a specific facet of diagnostic decisions whereby students are taught not to disregard diagnostic possibilities easily.
-We nonetheless sought to investigate this in our follow-up study.
+We sought to investigate this in our follow-up study.